ArminJo/ServoEasing/README.md

 [![Demonstration of different servo easings](https://i.ytimg.com/vi/fC9uxdOBhfA/hqdefault.jpg)](https://www.youtube.com/watch?v=fC9uxdOBhfA)

 ## Servo easing library for Arduino
 This is a library for smooth servo movements.
-It can be used directly with a [PCA9685 servo expander](https://learn.adafruit.com/16-channel-pwm-servo-driver?view=all) or the Arduino Servo Library or the included Lightweight Servo library.
+It can be used directly with a [PCA9685 servo expander](https://learn.adafruit.com/16-channel-pwm-servo-driver?view=all) or the Arduino Servo Library or the included Lightweight Servo library for AVR.
 The latter is useful, if you have only one or two servos since it uses only the internal timer with no software overhead.

 - **Linear** as well as other ease movements for all servos attached to the Arduino Servo library are provided.